-In Europe, the standards for the European Union differ insomuch that they require a CE certificate.
+In Europe, the standards for the European Union differ insomuch as they require a CE certificate.
 This certificate concerns only the technical aspects of the manufacturing process, which means that the biological safety of the permanent filler is not taken into consideration.
-As you can imagine, the identification of the dermal filler complications can then only be done in a retrospective manner and only through anecdotal evidence.
+As you can imagine, the identification of dermal filler complications can then only be done in a retrospective manner, through anecdotal evidence.
 This difference explains why most reported permanent dermal filler complications come from Europe.

 Complications of cosmetic fillers

 This is an iatrogenic complication that arises when too much permanent dermal filler has been placed in a particular area and when the degree of fibroplasia that will occur over time has been underestimated.
 These are common mistakes most inexperienced practitioners will make, as they may not know that permanent fillers depend mainly on volume replacement by fibroplasia over time.
-The soft tissue will be augmented beyond what is appropriate if permanent fillers are not placed in small amounts over multiple sessions whose intervals allowed adequate time for tissue augmentation to occur.
+The soft tissue will be augmented beyond what is appropriate if permanent fillers are not placed in small amounts over multiple sessions where the intervals allow adequate time for tissue augmentation to occur.

-Direct arterial embolization:
+Direct arterial embolization

-Compromise of the venous circulation:
+Compromise of the venous circulation

 If large quantities of filler are deposited, it may displace and compromise blood vessels, such as the angular vessels.
 Symptoms such as dull aching pain, swelling, and a patchy violaceous discoloration of the skin can occur.

-Contour and textural irregularities:
+Contour and textural irregularities

-Foreign body granulomas and late-onset granulomas:
+Foreign body granulomas and late-onset granulomas

-These are the most challenging complications to treat, and they are more prone with permanent cosmetic fillers.
+These are the most challenging complications to treat, and they are more likely to occur with permanent cosmetic fillers.
 They are manifestations of the host’s natural immunologic response to a foreign body.
 It is characterized by macrophages and the formation of foreign body giant cells that arrive to both phagocytose the foreign material and deposit fibroblastic collagenous materials.
 In normal circumstances, it creates a controlled fibrous area around the filler material, and augmentation occurs in a controlled manner.
 If the fibroblastic response does not stop, however, it will manifest as a foreign body granulomatous complication.